L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Constructing the factorization

-\begin{itemize} \item \textbf{Initialization.} Since each block operates on disjoint edges in $\mathcal{Z}$, all operations can be carried out in parallel.
-The complexity becomes
+\begin{itemize} \item \textbf{Initialization.} Since each block operates on disjoint edges in $\mathcal{Z}$, operations can be carried out in parallel.
+Assuming at least $m$ processors are available, by Brent's theorem \cite{jaja1992parallel}, we can compute the eigendecomposition in time

 \item \textbf{Hierarchical merging.} All subgraph pairs at level $\ell$ are independent, so the work at that level parallelizes fully.
 The work on each level is still governed by the cost of solving the secular equation, which has to be solved sequentially.
-Therefore, the complexity remains $O(kn^2)$. \end{itemize}
+Therefore, the time to compute this step remains in $T_m(n,k) = O(kn^2)$. \end{itemize}